 When you apply for a Student Visa, you'll need to prove to UKVI that you have enough money for your tuition fees and living expenses.

-At the time you make your visa application, if you have held a valid visa for 12 months, you may be exempt from demonstrating any evidence of your finances.
-See the gov.uk information on finances for a student visa application.
+If you have already held a valid visa for 12 months at the time you make your visa application, you may be exempt from demonstrating any evidence of your finances.
+See the gov.uk information on finances for a student visa application for more information about this exemption.

 Tuition fees

-You must show that you have enough money to pay for any outstanding tuition fees for the whole academic year ahead.
+When applying for your visa, it's important to show that you have enough money to cover any outstanding tuition fees for the full academic year ahead.

-Money that has already been paid to the university can be deducted from the balance.
-Your CAS will state your tuition fees for the current academic year, and how much you have paid towards this.
+Any tuition fees already paid to the university can be deducted from the required financial balance.
+Your Confirmation of Acceptance for Studies (CAS) will indicate the total tuition fees for the current academic year, along with the amount you have already paid.

 Living expenses (maintenance)